 In 2017, Ian diversified becoming Musical Director for a Dave Dewar play about the life of Joseph Thomson, Dumfriesshire’s African explorer from the 1800s.
 Ian acted in and wrote 9 new songs for the play in which Wendy Weatherby and William Williamson also took part and which was well received at the Dumfries & Galloway Arts Festival 2017.

-In 2018, Ian is once again Musical Director, writing 10 new songs for another Dave Dewar play about the life of Langholm born Thomas Telford, the first Civil Engineer.
-The play will be presented at the Dumfries Arts Festival in June 2018 (as well as at other venues).
-The play again features Wendy Weatherby, Scotland’s top cellist and traditional singer as well as Dumfriesshire’s popular singer, entertainer and Scottish Country Dance specialist William Williamson.
+In 2018, Ian was once again Musical Director providing music, acting and writing 10 new songs for another Dave Dewar play about the life of Langholm born Thomas Telford, the first Civil Engineer.
+The play was presented at the Dumfries Arts Festival in June 2018 (as well as at other venues).
+The play again featured Wendy Weatherby, Scotland’s top cellist and traditional singer as well as Dumfriesshire’s popular singer, entertainer and Scottish Country Dance specialist William Williamson.